Edmonds College Logo

 HCA 218: Medical Coding 2: CPT

 Current Procedural Terminology (CPT) and HCPCS code assignment for procedure and evaluation and management (E/M) codes; current coding regulations, established guidelines, and validation of coding accuracy using clinical health data are emphasized.
 Instructor permission is required if prerequisite has not been met.
 Previously BSTEC 218.
-Prerequisite(s): Prerequisite: HCA 118.
+Prerequisite(s): HCA 118.

 Course Level Objectives